tylerkahn/dcpu16-haskell/README.md

 - Add video memory extension.
 Will need to have some actions be in the IO monad and therefore I'll need to make use of StateT instead of plain-old State.

 - Probably will change HLT to BRK at some point if that gains more traction.
 I like HLT because it's reminiscent of the halting problem.

+- Add support for basic arithmetic expressions wherever lierals can be used.

+- Add support for using labels in storage directive (allowing for static computation of the size of a code block).